They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 Sable met his gaze and did not blink.

-"You're trying to prove that refusal is contagious."
+"You are trying to prove that refusal can spread."

-"You hurt her," Sable continued, "because you can't make me agree."
+"You hurt her," Sable continued, "when you cannot make me agree."

 The elder's voice turned cold.